-Downloading Verification Debugging Configuration options for XC3000 devices Enable pull-up resistor on DONE/PROG pin Enable pull-up resistor on DONE/ PROG pin Set Readback Mode to Once or On Command or use the -l option in BitGen Configuration options for XC4000/XC5200 devices Enable pull-up on DONE pin - Set readback clock - Enable the Enable tion and In-Circuit I ging option or use t BitGen Bitstream Verifica- Hardware Debug- Cable Type MultiLINX, XChecker, serial, or parallel cables MultiLINX TM , XChecker Cable Pins Used VCC GND CCLK D/P (DONE) DIN PROG (XC4000/XC5200) INIT RST VCC GND CCLK RT RD VCC GND CCLK RT RD TRIG ^a CLKI ^b CLKO ^b Configuration Mode Slave (SelectMAP mode is supported in the Hard- ware Debugger with the MultiLINX Cable.)
+Downloading Verification Debugging Configuration options for XC3000 devices Enable pull-up resistor on DONE/PROG pin Enable pull-up resistor on DONE/ PROG pin Set Readback Mode to Once or On Command or use the -l option in BitGer Configuration options for XC4000/XC5200 devices Enable pull-up on DONE pin - Set readback clock to CClk - Enable the Enable Bitstream Verifica tion and In-Circuit Hardware Debug- ging option or use the -l option in BitGen Cable Type MultiLINX, XChecker, serial, or parallel cables MultiLINX TM , XChecker Cable Pins Used VCC GND CCLK D/P (DONE) DIN PROG (XC4000/XC5200) INIT RST VCC VCC GND GND CCLK CCLK RT RT RD RD TRIG a CLKI b CLKO b Configuration Mode Slave (SelectMAP mode is supported in the Hard- ware Debugger with the MultiLINX Cable.)
 N/A N/A a.
 Optional.
 Use the STARTUP symbol to connect the design's global reset to the GSR (XC4000) or GR (XC5200) pin on the XChecker Reset.
 An inverter must be inserted in front of the GSR or GR pin to interface the active-Low XChecker reset with the active-High GSR/ GR reset.

-Table 1-2 Requirements for Hardware Debugger Operations ----------- --- b.
+Table 1-2 Requiren ents for Hardware Debugger Operations -------------------- ------------------- ---------- ------------ b.
 Optional